raspibolt/raspibolt/guide/bonus/bitcoin/sparrow-terminal.md

   $ Sparrow
   ```

 * Connect Sparrow Terminal to your own Electrum Server implementation according to the steps above

+### Create/import wallet

 * Go to `Wallets > Create Wallet`